-I’d suggested checking the their website for updates on Arches National Park weather before you arrive.
+I’d suggest checking their website for updates on Arches National Park weather before you arrive.

 Moab is a great city with so many things to do near Arches, so if you have time swing by and explore a bit.
-You can also plan to visit parts of Canyonlands National Park or plan a full on Southwest road trip and hit up the Grand Canyon or many of the other Utah National Parks.
+You can also plan to visit parts of Canyonlands National Park or plan a full-on Southwest road trip and hit up the Grand Canyon or any of the other Utah National Parks.

 Let’s Travel Family is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.